bordoley/reactive-js/packages/scheduler/docs/interfaces/schedulercontinuationlike.md

 # Interface: SchedulerContinuationLike

-A unit of work which executes on a scheduler.
-Implementations should periodically check whether they should yield, and return a SchedulerContinuationResult if there is additional work to be performed.
+A unit of work to be executed by a scheduler.

 ## Hierarchy